 Yes, a prescription from a licensed healthcare provider is required to obtain ADHD medication.
 This ensures the medication is appropriate and safe for your specific needs.

-The common types of ADHD medication include stimulants, such as Adderall and Ritalin, and non-stimulants, like Strattera.
-These medications help manage symptoms by affecting neurotransmitter levels in the brain.
+The common types of ADHD medication include stimulants and non-stimulants.
+Different medications help manage symptoms by affecting neurotransmitter levels in the brain.
+Note that stimulants are controlled substances and may not be suited for each person.